AmiliaApp/innovation-day/README.md

 1. Event: The root entity representing the event in question.
 An event has a name and a date.
 There can only be one `active` event at a time.
 It is the one being displayed.
 2. Project: An event has a list of projects.
 A project has a name and a foreign key to the event it belongs to.
 3. Vote: A person can vote only once per project.
 Table `person_vote` links a person (uniquely identified by a session id saved in the browser cookie) and their casted vote in 3 hard-coded categories.

+# Deploying to prod

+Log into the Lightsail VPS using Putty.
+Step into the `~/apps/innovation/www` folder and simply do a `git pull`.
+This will fetch the latest and greates from GitHub.
+Database migrations, if any, should be run prior to updating the code.

 # TD DO
 1. Implement project delete.
 In file `admin_projects_view.php` the delete button is hidden because the controller is not yet implemented.